09millarda/pure-gym-shop/README.md

 https://puregymshop.alistairmillard.me

 ### What?
-This is an eCommerce store made for a technical challenge stage of Applying for Pure Gym as a Fullstack Dev.
+This is an eCommerce store made for the technical challenge stage of a Pure Gym job application for a Fullstack Dev position.

-The original specification was for a CLI application.
-As the role is for a fullstack dev I thought it would be more appropriate to show off those skills hence the website.
+The original specification was to create CLI application.
+As the role was for a fullstack developer I thought it would be more appropriate to show off those skills, hence the website.

 #### Frontend: React, Typescript and Bootrap for styling <br />
 #### Backend: C#, .NET Core 2.2 <br />